Easy Pickin's CSA: Community **Supported** Agriculture

 When you join a CSA, you support a local farmer, and you help preserve farmland in your community.
-When you buy local instead of getting produce that is shipped in from great distances, it’s much better for the environment; you're also strengthening your local economy.
-You meet and know the people who grow your food.
+When you buy local instead of getting produce that is shipped in from a distance, it’s better for the environment; you strengthen your local economy.
+You get to know the people who grow your food.
 You know the land is worked with care, to support production and to ensure the future of local farming for generations to come.

-One more plus: local, freshly-picked fruits and vegetables have more vitamins and much better flavor than produce that has been in the commercial food system for days or weeks.
+One more plus: local, freshly-picked fruits & vegetables have more vitamins & better flavor than produce that has been in the commercial food system for days or weeks.
 It's delicious, healthy eating !

 A Good Value for Your Grocery Budget:

-CSA is a good value for you and for us. $580 for a 20-week full share is about $29.00 per week, and should be enough produce for a family of 4 (we also have a 1/2-share option -- see above).
-The value of the produce is based on retail prices at farm stands and farmers’ markets.
+CSA is a good value for you and for us. $590 for a 20-week full share is about $29.50 per week, and should be enough produce for a family of 4 (we also have HALF-shares -- see above).
+The value of the produce is based on retail prices at farm stands & farmers’ markets.
 This fluctuates with the supply of produce from week to week.
-Early and late in the season when variety is more limited, the value of the weekly share may be slightly less, so we don't swamp you with heaps of radishes and lettuce mix !
+Early & late in the season when variety is more limited, the value of the weekly share may be slightly less, so we don't swamp you with heaps of lettuce, kale & green onions !
 During peak season, we can add a bit more to the share, to take advantage of the wider varieties of fruits and vegetables available at that time.

 Your Share in the Adventure of Farming: Pests, Weather, and Expecting the Unexpected

-Of course, farming is a risky business.
-At Easy Pickin’s we do everything possible to mitigate this risk.
+Farming is a risky business.
+At Easy Pickin’s we do everything we can to mitigate this risk.
 Our frost fan helps protect our fruit from early season frosts.
 Our fencing keeps deer out of our fields.
-We supply our fruit orchard & berry patches with irrigation, and we have a flexible system for irrigating the beds in our vegetable fields.
+We have irrigation systems to supply water to our fruit orchard, berry patches, and the beds in our vegetable fields.
 Our big “high tunnels” (plastic-sided, solar-heated greenhouses) extend our harvest season to colder weather (we can grow greens in the winter !); we also use them for staging young plants before putting them directly in the ground in late spring.
-And we use this metal-framed "high tunnels" to grow some vegetables -- especially tomatoes & cucumbers -- all the way to harvest, which makes these sun-ripened favorites available early, before the field crop is ready to pick.
+And we use these metal-framed "high tunnels" to grow some vegetables -- especially tomatoes & cucumbers -- all the way to harvest, which makes these sun-ripened favorites available early, before the field crop is ready to pick.